One of the most beautiful facades in football, a cosy and modern feel, and friendly family vibes from the stands. Het Kasteel is a Dutch icon.

 History and description

-Het Kasteel, officially called Sparta Stadion, opened on the 14th of October 1916 with a friendly between Sparta and Rangers FC.
+Het Kasteel, officially called Sparta Stadion, opened on 14 October 1916 with a friendly between Sparta and Rangers FC.
 It was the first club-owned stadium in the Netherlands.

 The stadium got further developed in the late 1920s with new wooden stands, but then remained more or less the same for the next decades.

 In the 1950s, Sparta presented plans for a redeveloped stadium with a capacity of 50,000, but finally had to settle for a more modest redevelopment.
 Two new stands got built on both sides, resulting in a capacity of 30,000 places.

 In the following decades, the state of the much-too-large stadium slowly deteriorated, though some small renovation works were performed in the early 1990s.